Farewell Spit: Conservation initiatives

 As at 2021, there are still feral pigs on Farewell Spit, and these animals are a significant threat to nesting birds.
 The Onetahua Restoration project has been launched with the aim of eradicating pests from Whanganui Inlet on the West Coast, all the way to Farewell Spit, covering an area of more than 12000 ha.
-The project is a joint initiative between HealthPost Nature Trust, Tasman Environmental Trust and Manawhenua ki Mohua.
+The project is a joint initiative between Farewell Wharariki HealthPost Nature Trust, Tasman Environmental Trust and Manawhenua ki Mohua.
+In 2022, a proposal was developed for a 4.5 km predator-proof fence along the base of the spit.

 Lighthouse

 The Farewell Spit Lighthouse at the end of the spit was first lit on 17 June 1870 in response to many ships having been wrecked upon the spit.
 The original timber tower did not stand up well to the frequent blasting by the sand and salt-laden winds experienced at the end of the spit.
 The hardwood used started to decay rapidly and the original tower was replaced in 1897 by the present structure, the only steel latticework lighthouse in New Zealand.

 The foundations of the lighthouse are only just above sea level, so the lighthouse tower has to be taller than usual for other lighthouses around New Zealand's coast.
 The light of the 27 m tower can be seen for 35 km.
 The light was fully automated and the last lighthouse keeper was withdrawn in 1984.
 The lighthouse keeper's house and two accommodation buildings are still being maintained for use by the Department of Conservation, Maritime New Zealand, and tour groups.